Organisational Chart Builder FAQs

 With a specialised Org Chart Builder such as Martian Logic, you don’t need to worry about this step as the platform keeps it automatically up-to-date to the second.
 Any changes made to employee or position data will translate across the platform, eliminating the need for you to update multiple elements in multiple places.

+How much does it cost to build an Organizational Chart?
 Building an Organizational Chart using Martian Logic is just as affordable as creating one using a generic diagram drawing tool, but it’ll deliver way more long-term benefits for your organisation.
 By offering 3 types of plans, you can select whichever works best for you – free, premium, or enterprise.
 With no set-up fees or lock-in contracts, you can build an Org Chart and test it for free.
 If you decide to go ahead with the product, the price will depend on the extent to which you use it and the size of your organisation putting you in complete control of your expenses.